Kim Jong Un Pledges To Shut Down Main Nuclear Test Site In May, South Korea Says

 "We will not repeat the painful history that is the Korean War, and I assure you that military force will not be used under any circumstance," Kim reportedly told Moon during their meeting.

-Koreans were hopeful — though as NPR's Anthony Kuhn reports — skeptical.
+South Koreans were hopeful — though as NPR's Anthony Kuhn reports — skeptical.
 The agreement was short on details.
-Some "feel they've been sold this horse before — and once the euphoria wears off, they warn, North Korea will still have its nukes, diplomacy will have failed and the threat of war will have only increased."
+Some "feel they've been sold this horse before — and once the euphoria wears off, they warn, North Korea will still have its nukes, diplomacy will have failed and the threat of war will have only increased," Anthony reports.

 Previous talks between the North and South in 2000 and 2007 concluded with similar pledges to work toward denuclearization.